-The native fish fauna of the Upper Colorado River Basin is one of the least protected yet most unique groups of fish in North America.
-With 64% of the fish fauna endemic, the Colorado River basin contains a higher percentage of endemic species than any other basin in North America.
+The native fish populations of the Upper Colorado River Basin are one of the least protected yet most unique groups of fish in North America.
+The Colorado River basin contains a higher percentage of endemic species than any other basin in North America.

-Unfortunately, the future of many of these fishes is problematic.
-Already, four of the 14 native Upper Colorado River Basin fishes have been listed as endangered under the Endangered Species Act, while others have been earmarked as “sensitive” due to their declining status.
+Unfortunately, the future of many of these fishes is in jeopardy.
+Already, four of the 14 native Upper Colorado River Basin fishes have been listed as endangered under the Endangered Species Act, while others have been designated as sensitive due to their declining status.

 The Colorado River cutthroat trout is designated as a species of special concern by several states and federal agencies.
 Today, only 14% of its historic range is currently occupied and only 8% of the historic range is occupied by unhybridized or ecologically significant populations.
-Extensive introductions of non-native salmonids over the last century, plus habitat degradation from human activities such as water withdrawal, land conversion, livestock grazing, road building, mining, and timber harvest, have fragmented and reduced populations.
+Extensive introductions of non-native trout over the last century, plus habitat degradation from human activities such as water use, development, habitat overuse and road building have fragmented and reduced populations.

 These human activities have also disturbed populations of the sensitive warmwater fishes.
 Historically, these fishes were found in the mainstems and many medium-to-large tributaries within the Upper Colorado River Basin.
 However, water development projects, land use management and non-native species invasions have extirpated these fishes from approximately half of their historic range.
 Today, the flannelmouth sucker, bluehead sucker and roundtail chub occupy just 45%, 50% and 45% of their historical habitat, respectively.